Research & Development

 Holistic Education and Research

-Over the past 25 years, we have conducted action research to observe, decode, and model the cyclic nature of experience, and how trauma interrupts this, as represented in the eXperience Matrix (XM) (Figure 1).
+Over the past 25 years, we have conducted action research to observe, decode, and model the cyclic nature of experience, and how trauma interrupts this, as represented in the eXperience Matrix (XM) (Figure 1-3).
 This was conducted in Europe, the Caribbean, North, and South America.
 The continuous evolution of this process, has refined the HEAL framework, process, and practice, enhancing its nuance, detail, and accuracy.
-The long-term goal of this action research is to continue evolving the HEAL framework, process, and practice.
-We envision its widespread dissemination and use in institutions and communities around the world.
+The long-term goal of this action research is to continue evolving HEAL while contributing to its widespread dissemination and use in institutions and communities around the world.

 Description:

 What sets our action research apart is the role of program participants.
 As experts by experience, they are integral to the evolution of the model that aids their growth.
 This approach expands beyond reductionist, quantitative research design and could revolutionize educational processes, making education and research truly holistic and inclusive.
-This self-evaluating, integrative process can be practiced regardless of time and place.
+This self-evaluating, integrative process can be seamlessly integrated with one’s cultural and religious context.

 In collaboration with academic institutions, which are invested in quantitative, qualitative, and mixed methods research, we wish to produce specific metrics based on empirical studies to evaluate the effectiveness of learner’s application of HEAL in diverse contexts.
 For such assessments, we need access to participant feedback, case studies, and research data, demonstrating the program's impact.
-This requires us to seek Institutional Review Board (IRB) approval.
+This will probably require us to seek Institutional Review Board (IRB) approval in the USA and similar approvals in other countries.

 HEAL: Next Developments